 What is GDPR (General Data Protection Regulation)?

 introduction GDPR (General Data Protection Regulation) from 25 to 2018, implies major changes in terms of the storage of personal data and its handling by organizations and companies.
-For everyone's sake, the new regulation requires strict rules for companies and individuals who store personal data of customers, users or business partners, etc. people interacting.
-The law applies both online and offline, providing more transparency and control over people whose data is stored and processed.
+By all accounts, the new regulation requires strict rules for companies and individuals who store personal data of customers, users or business partners, etc. people interacting.
+The law applies both online and "offline", offering more transparency and control from people whose data is stored and processed.

 With the introduction of GDPR, any person has the right to know if a company processes their personal data, the purpose for which they are used si how to secure these data in order not to reach third parties or entities.
 At the same time, people are given access to stored information with the possibility modification thereof or even deletion.

 GDPR: Consent on data storage and the purposes for which it will be used

 According to GDPR, people need to be well informed when they give their consent to data processing.
 The processor has to inform the person both the data that will be stored and the consent for each data sphere.
 A best example is the consent form sent by Orange Romania to the company's clients.
 Is required the agreement is out of place if personal data can be used in marketing purposes, for sending offers from the company, sending offers from partners and collaborators, market studies, etc.

 Before the GDPR, things were completely different.
 A simple tick put by default they allowed the processor to use our personal data for whatever purposes it wanted without being held accountable.

 If you have been in a situation to be contacted by N firms health insurance or other types of insurance after you have open account with a bank, this will not happen after GDPR's entry into force unless you specifically specify that you want offers from the bank's collaborators and partners.
 If you have given your consent and after a while you have changed your mind, the processor must provide support by which you can withdraw it very easily at any time.